andrew/ultimate-awesome/README.md

 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [awesome-devtools](https://github.com/devtoolsd/awesome-devtools) - A curated list of awesome developer tools and services — from cloud platforms and IDEs to AI-powered coding assistants and productivity utilities.
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
+- [awesome-openclaw](https://github.com/SamurAIGPT/awesome-openclaw) - A curated list of awesome OpenClaw resources, tools, skills, tutorials, and articles.
+The open-source AI agent taking the world by storm.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-firmware-security](https://github.com/PreOS-Security/awesome-firmware-security) - Awesome Firmware Security & Other Helpful Documents.